Danaher Corp Earnings - Q1 2026 Analysis & Highlights

 • Sales of $6 billion in Q1 2026 with core revenue up 0.5% year-over-year, with a 2.5% headwind from respiratory revenue partially offset by 3% core revenue growth in the rest of the business.

-• Adjusted operating profit margin of 30.2%, up 60 basis points year-over-year, reflecting year-over-year cost savings more than offsetting the negative impact from lower respiratory revenue.
+• Adjusted operating profit margin of 30.2% was up 60 basis points, reflecting the benefit of year-over-year cost savings more than offsetting the negative impact from lower respiratory revenue.

 • Free cash flow of $1.1 billion in the quarter, resulting in a free cash flow to net income conversion ratio of 105%.